vbo/handmadehero_osx_platform_layer/README.md

  - Merge platform layer files with unzipped source (in Finder just copy directories over and click "merge")
  - Use ./code/osx_build.sh to build and ../build/osx_handmade.out to launch the game
  - If there are some minor bugs - just fix them =)

+## Other versions

+There are several other versions of OS X plaform layer somewhere on github.
+I've tried only [this one](https://github.com/itfrombit/osx_handmade) by Jeff Buck and highly recommend it.